Manipulating the Dynamics of a Fermi Resonance with Light. A Direct Optimal Control Theory Approach: Introduction

 \textit{Direct} optimal control, in contrast, relies on the first discretize and then optimize paradigm.
 It converts the initial optimal control problem into a nonlinear optimization problem after direct discretization of the performance functional.
 Direct optimal control comes with the advantage that there is no need to analytically solve for the stationarity condition of the performance functional.
 Thus, a wide variety of terms can be included in the performance functional in a plug-and-play fashion without tedious derivations.
 Additionally, otherwise fixed quantities like the final time and the initial state could be also subject to optimization.
 Although being popular, for instance, in applied mathematics~\cite{betts10_}, engineering~\cite{pardo16_946}, and biology~\cite{chen-charpentier20_112983}, an application to quantum molecular dynamics has been presented only recently in Ref. \citenum{ramos21_615168}.
 In that paper we have provided a proof-of-principle study focusing on the control of a wavepacket in a bistable potential.
 Thereby, the quantum dynamics has been approximated by propagation of a single Gaussian wavepacket.

 The goal of the present paper is to provide a first application of direct optimal control to trigger quantum dynamics beyond the Gaussian wavepacket approximation with state dependent constraints.
 Specifically, we will focus on the situation of a Fermi resonance between the fundamental transition of a stretching vibration and the first overtone transition of the associated bending vibration.
 Fermi-resonance interaction in hydrogen bonds is known for its effect on the absorption lineshape~\cite{henri-rousseau02_241}.
 It also provides the pathway for rapid IVR in hydrogen bonds upon excitation of the hydrogen stretching vibration~\cite{kuhn02_7671,heyne04_6083}.
-The questions to be addressed here is whether (i) a stretching vibration can be prepared without simultaneous bending overtone excitation and (ii) if the stretching excitation once prepared can be effectively decoupled from the bending overtone such as to reduce Fermi-resonance mediated IVR.
+The questions to be addressed here are whether (i) a stretching vibration can be prepared without simultaneous bending overtone excitation and (ii) if the stretching excitation once prepared can be effectively decoupled from the bending overtone such as to reduce Fermi-resonance mediated IVR. \ok{These questions can be put into the more general context of manipulating zero-order states with taylored laser fields \cite{abdel-latif_2011_Carbonyl,lisaj_2014_Laserdriven,santos18_2213}. }

 The paper is organized as follows: Section 2 will briefly summarize the theoretical framework of direct optimal control theory; the Fermi-resonant model will be introduced in Section 3; in Section 4 we will focus on different control scenarios chosen such as to illustrate the capabilities of the approach and finally, a summary will be given in Section 5.